jbro129/android-modding/README.md

 [CppDLL](https://github.com/Rprop/CppDLL) by Rprop : A small tool that will help you generate Cpp Header(.h) and Import Library(.lib) from Dynamic Link Library(.dll).

 [7-Super-Tool-Mod-Menu-Generator](https://github.com/7Hackers/7-Super-Tool-Mod-Menu-Generator) by 7Hackers : A powerful mod menu generator with offline arm converter and ability to add telekill, chams, patch, hook, etc.

+[Auto-Il2cppDumper](https://github.com/MrPictYT-art/Auto-Il2cppDumper) by MrPictYT-art : Internal dumper for Unity3d libil2cpp.so.

+[LibDumper](https://github.com/BryanGIG/LibDumper) by BryanGIG : APK For Dumping Memory libil2cpp.so / libUE4.so.

 # Frida